Eveldee/Nobeta-Guides/Any% NMG/README.md

 The main point of this fight is to burn through your mana as much as possible since countering any of Monica's attack will recover a lot of mana.
 You can use either Fire or Ice magic (always in the head) to achieve this, I personally prefer to use Fire since it is either to be consistent with it (you can count the number of non-charged attacks you have to do).
 Always charge an attack before countering and use non-charged attacks between Monica's attack.

 So how is it possible to save time in this fight since she should always die at the same attack and the fight has no rng?
 It will depend on how long you wait before exploding her two charged spheres, indeed, the damage increases the more you wait.
-One thing to know is that the second sphere is charging way faster than the first one, so you should always wait for the second one to be fully charged, which will deal 3600 damages.
-I always try to wait for at least 2000 damages on the first sphere, which should be enough to kill her on the second one directly if the rest of the fight is done correctly.
+One thing to know is that the second sphere is charging way faster than the first one, so you should always wait for the second one to be fully charged, which will deal 3600 damage.
+I always try to wait for at least 2000 damage on the first sphere, which should be enough to kill her on the second one directly if the rest of the fight is done correctly.
 This number will depend on how you do the fight, it may be more or less, find a value you are confortable with.

 Here is a rundown of how I do this fight know that you know the mechanics behind it.